Provide customized design one-stop service

 We R&D, design, manufacturing and sales of PEM membrane electrodes, hydrogen and oxygen electrolytic cells and other ancillary products.

-Efficient PEM Electrolyzer for Household Hydrogen-Rich Water Production
+Compact PEM Electrolyzer Solution for Hydrogen-Rich Water Devices

-The 3000ml 250ml/layer series Dual-Output Hydrogen-Oxygen Electrolyzer is composed of 12 layers of 250ml PEM proton exchange membranes stacked together.
+The 3000ml 250ml/layer series Single-Output Hydrogen-Oxygen Electrolyzer is composed of 12 layers of 250ml PEM proton exchange membranes stacked together.